3 Squadron RAAF STORIES

 ■ Wallace McDOUGALL was a graduate of the 2nd Richmond Course.
 He also flew with 3AFC in battle, but as a back-seat Observer, manning the RE8's defensive machine-gun.
 (Wallace had been unable to qualify as a combat pilot after being sent to England, since he fell foul of a revised 'age limit'.)
 He wrote in his diary entry during the closing days of World War One: Monday 4th Nov.
 1918.
 Went up at 6am with Lt.
 McGilvery.
 Got to the Line in about 15 minutes.
 Great sight with all the guns firing.
 Big barrage going up, hundreds of guns taking part.
 Just about daylight; a heavy ground-mist lit up by gun-flashes looked magnificent.
 Could even notice the mist cut aside by the big shells.
 We were flying at 2,200 feet.
 Let go our bombs; the smoke helping to screen the infantry advance.
 The opening stages of this 'stunt' was a sight from the air.
 One never to be forgotten.

 Sadly, seven of the Richmond graduates were either killed in action, or in later training.

-Remarkably for the time though, the Richmond School actually had no fatal crashes during any of its six courses.
+Remarkably for the time though, the Richmond School actually had no fatal crashes throughout any of its six courses.
 This is a testament to the skill and personality of its Chief Instructor, Billy Stutt (a highly-experienced aviator who had been recruited from a test-pilot position in England) and the provision of a modern and reliable training aircraft, the Curtis 'Jenny'.
 This book gives much interesting detail on the 'Jenny' and also on Stutt's life, including his record-breaking flights in Australia and his mysterious loss somewhere over North-Eastern Tasmania in 1920, whilst searching for a missing Tasmanian government schooner.
 (Incidentally this was the first North-to-South crossing of Bass Strait ever attempted by air! - No trace of Billy's missing aircraft has ever been positively identified, although Neville's book reveals many tantalising clues.)

 The remarkable Richmond flying instructor, Billy Stutt